Yomguithereal/talisman/tokenizers/words.md

   Reference: <a href="http://www.statmt.org/moses/">http://www.statmt.org/moses/</a>
 </span>

-This heuristic word tokenizer is inspired by the Moses machine translation system's one.
+This heuristical word tokenizer is inspired by the Moses machine translation system's one.
 It supports a lot of languages and is able to handle many tricky cases.

 Gersam is the Latin name of Moses' firstborn child.